BPA and BPS

 So all the more reason to try and limit your exposure to BPA in any way possible.

-Since BPA has been recognized as a problem chemical in consumer products and been banned in certain products in some countries, a profusion of "BPA-free" products made of other plastic resins have entered the market, for example bisphenol S (BPS) or polyether sulfone.
+Since BPA has been recognized as a problem chemical in consumer products and been banned in certain products in some countries, a profusion of "BPA-free" products made of other plastic resins have entered the market, for example bisphenol S (BPS), bisphenol F (BPF), or polyether sulfone.
 And now BPS is beginning to show up in people, possibly through exposure to BPS in thermal paper products such as store receipts.

 The fact that a plastic product is made of a non-BPA plastic, does not necessarily mean it is safe.
-There tend to be few, if any, available research studies on such replacement plastics.
-And researchers have shown, that some "BPA-free" products actually exhibit more estrogenic activity than plastics containing BPA.
+There are few available research studies on such replacement plastics, but the studies that exist are troubling.
+A recent study has shown that BPS and BPF are as hormonally active as BPA, and they have endocrine-disrupting effects.
+Researchers have shown that some "BPA-free" products actually exhibit more estrogenic activity than plastics containing BPA.
 It has now been clearly shown that BPS also exhibits hormone-disrupting behaviour that could be even worse than BPA.

 We prefer to simply avoid such new products completely because one simply cannot be sure of their safety.
 And with some of them being chemically to BPA, the possibility of them also exhibiting hormone-disrupting behaviour is significant.